nikolas-rauscher/ARDI-Scholarly-QALD/README.md

 # ARDI-project-template
 Advanced Research Data Infrastructure project template.
+The template has been prepared by considering the [blog post](https://medium.com/analytics-vidhya/folder-structure-for-machine-learning-projects-a7e451a8caaa) about the machine learning project structure.

 Please fork this repository before starting your project.